Updated: 3 days ago

-• Failing to abide by agreements are not always daytime betrayals; they can also be simple lapses.
-Here’s how not to waste time trying to figure out which one it “is”: Partner 1 and Partner two make an agreement on something fairly small scale, like adhering to "we discuss and agree before changing bedtimes."
-Because agreements sometimes commit us to working against automatic habits, both partners know at the outset that they may have to remind or cue each other to the agreement until adhering to it becomes the new second nature.
+• Failing to abide by agreements are not always night or daytime betrayals; they can also be simple lapses.
+Here’s how not to waste time trying to figure out which one it “is”: Partner 1 and Partner 2 make an agreement on something fairly small scale, like adhering to "we discuss and agree before changing bedtimes."
+Because agreements sometimes commit us to working against automatic habits, both partners know at the outset that they may have to remind or cue each other to the agreement until acting in accordance becomes the new second nature.
 When one of the partners fails to abide by an agreement because of forgetfulness, automaticity, or simply lack of skill, it may be a simple lapse.
 A sign of a lapse is that they catch it themselves take responsibility for it.
-Taking responsibility might include acknowledging of a failure, identifying the cause of it and putting in place guardrails so that it doesn’t happen again.
-If they don’t catch it themselves, a simple cue from the partner should be enough to stop them in their tracks and close off any loopholes.
+Taking responsibility might include acknowledging the lapse, identifying the cause of it and putting in place guardrails so that it doesn’t happen again.
+If they don’t catch it themselves, a simple cue from the partner should be enough to stop them in their tracks and close off the loophole for the future.
 It will be easy to treat these failures as lapses rather than betrayals, given the fairly minor consequences of the lapse and the response to it by the one who broke the agreement.
 (It should be noted that higher-consequence betrayals, those that, if they happen even once, severely disrupt the relationship, are a different animal and will be treated in a later blog).